 What is bipolar insomnia?
 How are bipolar disorder and insomnia connected?

-Sleep disturbance is a significant feature of bipolar disorder, and is one of several criterion used for diagnosis, as it is a frequent symptom of both mania and depression.
+Sleep disturbance is a significant feature of bipolar disorder, and is one of several criteria used for diagnosis, as it is a frequent symptom of both mania and depression.

-During manic episodes it’s common to feel a decreased need for sleep, or suffer from insomnia.
+During manic episodes it’s common to feel a decreased need for sleep, or suffer from insomnia; however, these are distinct entities.

-But bipolar disorder and insomnia, and the associated sleep loss isn’t just a symptom of mania; reduced sleep can also trigger manic episodes and is a good predictor of the onset of mania.
+But insomnia, and the associated sleep loss inherent to bipolar disorder aren’t just symptoms of mania; reduced sleep can also trigger manic episodes and is a good predictor of the onset of mania.

 The depressed phase of bipolar is characterized by hypersomnia, where a person sleeps for extended periods or naps frequently throughout the day.
 This irregularity in sleeping patterns then tends to increase the risk of new episodes of mania or depression.